 Minimum requirements also make sure employees are being diligent, communicative and competent in their representation of clients.
-In other words, minimum requirements gives employees an incentive to pick up a file and advance the interests of clients in moving cases forward versus letting files sit on shelves.
+In other words, minimum requirements give employees an incentive to pick up a file and advance the interests of clients in moving cases forward versus letting files sit on shelves.

 Certainly, there are certain areas of law where the law firm may be operating on contingency fees.
 Or, there could be law firms in certain jurisdictions where flat fees might be ethically practical.
 Even then, most law firms need some minimum thresholds in terms of revenue (or other metrics) to ensure the financial viability of the law firm.